Chuka's Think Tank Running Out of Cash -

 Progressive Centre UK – the Think Tank Chuka Umunna chairs for £5,000 a month – appears to be in danger of going bust, putting Chuka’s very quality of life at risk.
 How can a man be expected to survive on a mere £80,000 MP wage…

 According to their most recent annual report, the think tank is now worth less than £2,500 – with just £1,337 ‘cash at bank and in hand’.
 Perhaps the donors have tired of funding what is effectively Chuka’s own fan club.
-Recent exciting events have all featured Chuka; at LibDem conference there was a chance to hear an interview with Chuka, listen to Chuka on “the causes of Brexit” and learn from him about being “progressive”.
+Three recent exciting events have all featured Chuka; at LibDem conference there was a chance to hear an interview with Chuka, listen to Chuka on “the causes of Brexit” and learn from him about being “progressive”.
 All reminiscent of Gordon Brown’s personal think tank, the John Smith Institute.
 There are however no upcoming events planned.

 The centrist dad of the think tank world has faced criticism they’ve u-turned on their promise to publish their annual list of donors, supporters and partners.
 Normally this secrecy would raise eyebrows, but by the looks of things, Progressive Centre don’t actually have any donors…